Tyrrrz/Ressy/Readme.md

 );
 ```

+> **Note**:
-> 💡 When using the `SetAttribute(...)` method on `VersionInfoBuilder`, you can optionally specify the language and code page of the table that you want to add the attribute to.
+> When using the `SetAttribute(...)` method on `VersionInfoBuilder`, you can optionally specify the language and code page of the table that you want to add the attribute to.
-If you choose to omit these parameters, **Ressy** will set the attribute in all attribute tables.
+> If you choose to omit these parameters, **Ressy** will set the attribute in all attribute tables.
 In case there are no existing attribute tables, this method creates a new one bound to the neutral language and Unicode code page.

 ##### Removing version info